jcwren/3dprinting/Wrench_Holder/README.md

 * 5/16"
 * 1/4"

-`Wrench_Holder_2.scad` is for the Craftsman pipe wrenches with the following
+`Pipe_Wrench_Holder.scad` is for the Craftsman pipe wrenches with the following
 sizes:
 * 11/16" - 5/8"
 * 9/16" - 1/2"
 * 7/16" - 3/8"

-`Wrench_Holder_1.scad` is for the Craftsman open-end box wrenches with the sizes below.
+`Wrench_Holder_2.scad` is for the Craftsman open-end box wrenches with the sizes below.
 These wrenches were different thicknesses than the first holder, and the sizes have been adjusted as necessary.
 * 11/16" x 2